rasikakw/professional-work/code/samples/data-reader/Readme.txt

 ================

-All the source code and project files in the Shapes solution and folders are © 2020 Rasika Kavinda Wijayaratne, the author and owner of the solutions.
+All the source code and project files in the DataReader solution and folders are © 2019 Rasika Kavinda Wijayaratne, the author and owner of the solutions.
-The only exception to this is the shapes.csv file.

 Please do not use or distribute these files in any way without prior